What is Warhammer 40k?

 For ten thousand years, the Imperium has hidden the reality of the Warp from its citizens, with organisations like the Inquisition and Grey Knights brutally suppressing the truth.
 But recent events have made that deception impossible.

 The Imperial traitors who turned from the Emperor during the Horus Heresy fled into a realm where Warp and reality overlap, known as the Eye of Terror.
 Freed from the natural laws of time, those same Chaos renegades launch Black Crusades into Imperial space.
-For thousands of years these crusades have been contained, but the Thirteenth Black Crusade finally shattered the Imperium’s defences on the fortress world Cadia.
+The Imeprium fought back those crusades for thousands of years, but the Thirteenth Black Crusade finally shattered the Imperium's defences on the fortress world Cadia.

-Not only was the Imperial blockade of the Eye of Terror broken, but reality itself was wounded.
+The Imperial blockade of the Eye of Terror was shattered, and reality itself was wounded.
 Devastating Warp storms spilt forth along ancient fault lines in time and space, swallowing whole sectors of the Imperium and separating the galaxy in two.
-The side of the galaxy on the far side of the Great Rift is known as Imperium Nihilus, for it is almost impossible to reach it or contact it, and it is beset by horrors.
+Beyond the Great Rift lies Imperium Nihilus, a region almost impossible to reach or contact, beset by horrors.

-Standing against the forces of Chaos are the innumerable human soldiers of the Astra Militarum, the holy Sisters of Battle, machine priests of the Adeptus Mechanicus, towering mechs piloted by the noble houses of Imperial Knights, and the mighty Space Marines, physically modified superhumans with genetic augmentations designed by the Emperor himself.
+Standing against the forces of Chaos are the innumerable human soldiers of the Astra Militarum; the holy Sisters of Battle; the machine priests of the Adeptus Mechanicus; towering mechs piloted by the noble houses of Imperial Knights; and the mighty Space Marines, physically modified superhumans with genetic augmentations designed by the Emperor himself.

-Great though the armies of the Imperium are, they are but a thin line against the hordes of Daemons, renegade Chaos Space Marines and traitorous Chaos Knights pouring from warp rifts throughout the galaxy – for in the grim darkness of the far future, there is only war.
+Great though the armies of the Imperium are, they are a thin line against the hordes of Daemons, renegade Chaos Space Marines and traitorous Chaos Knights pouring from Warp rifts throughout the galaxy - for in the grim darkness of the far future, there is only war.

 Warhammer 40k game